tianhaoz95/cs260proj/README.md

 ## TODO
 - [ ] Add redirect to meme maker on contribute page
+- [ ] Fix styling issue in Dropzone component on contribute page
 - [ ] Add admin console and authentication for it
 - [ ] Populate homepage
 - [ ] Add mobile support (shouldn't take too long)